ozefreitas/M-PARTY/README.md

 ## Usage

-The main and most basic use for PlastEDMA is:<p>
+The main and most basic use for M-PARTY is:<p>

 ```
-plastedma.py -i path/to/input_file -o output_folder -rt --output_type excel
+m-party.py -i path/to/input_file -o output_folder -rt --output_type excel
 ```

 where the **`-i` input file** must be in FASTA format and contain only (for the time being) aminoacidic sequences, otherwise, program will exit. **`-o` output folder** can be a pre-existing folder or any name for a folder that will be created anyways.
 The **`-rt`** option flag instructs the tool to include in the output the report in text format, for an easier interpretation of the annotation results and conclusion taking.
 Also, **`--output_type`** is recommended to be set to "excel" on these earlier versions, as other output format for the table report will be incrementally coded.

 <br>

-The HMM database PlastEDMA has from the start are not validated, has some can be false positive and give deceiving results.
+The HMM database M-PARTY has from the start are not validated, has some can be false positive and give deceiving results.
 If your goal is to only validate a set a HMMs, than run:

 ```
-plastedma.py --validation
+m-party.py --validation
 ```

 <br>